sulph68/seagate-wireless-evernote-backup/README.md

 A custom script is also copied to allow you to run the backup from the GUI.

+**BEFORE YOU BEGIN** You would have to obtain a valid copy of oauth_one.py and oauth_two.py containing the production information of this app (Assuming evernote approves) by emailing me at sulph68 at gmail dot com.
+Otherwise, you would have to edit these two files to include your own consumer secret and key.
+You might also need to change the code a little to also handle the sandbox environment.

 You then need to complete the authorization to perform a backup from Evernote by pointing your browser to http://yourhostname.local/plugins/evernote/index.py and follow the instructions.
 If everything went well, you should see the list of your notebooks appear.

 For example, http://fuel.local/plugins/evernote/index.py